nailuoGG/reverie-mcp-server/README.md

-# Knowledge MCP Server
+# reverie-mcp-server

 > A cross-project, cross-team, and best-practice knowledge base server for AI and developers

 ## Overview

-Knowledge MCP Server is a knowledge base server based on the [Model Context Protocol (MCP)](https://github.com/modelcontextprotocol).
+reverie-mcp-server is a knowledge base server based on the [Model Context Protocol (MCP)](https://github.com/modelcontextprotocol).
 It supports cross-project, cross-application, multi-level permissions, and both structured and RAG (vector search) knowledge storage and retrieval.
 It enables AI and developers to efficiently collaborate, accumulate, and reuse best practices.

 ## Features
 - **Atomic Markdown Knowledge Units**: Each knowledge point is an independent Markdown file, easy for manual maintenance and version control